-• When CBT is being reset, no snapshots should exist for the virtual machine.
-Otherwise, the reset operation fails.

-• If CBT is reset for a virtual machine that is powered off, Dell recommends that you power on the virtual machine before running a CBT-enabled backup for that virtual machine.
-If you perform a CBT-enabled backup in the powered off state, the backup may report the following error and fail:
+- When CBT is being reset, no snapshots should exist for the virtual machine.
+Otherwise, the reset operation fails. - If CBT is reset for a virtual machine that is turned off, Quest recommends that you turn on the virtual machine before running a CBT-enabled backup for that virtual machine.
+If you perform a CBT-enabled backup in the turned off state, the backup may report the following error and fail: